plurid/joiner/README.md

     list                            list joiner commandable packages
-    update <packageName>            update package by name or "all" packages patch [options] <packageName>   patch package version by name or "all" packages commit <packageName>            commit package by name or "all" packages publish <packageName>           publish package by name or "all" packages ucom <packageName>              upcom - update, commit - package by name or "all" packages upcom <packageName>             upcom - update, patch, commit - package by name or "all" packages
+    update <packageName>            update package by name or "all" packages patch [options] <packageName>   patch package version by name or "all" packages commit [options] <packageName>  commit package by name or "all" packages publish <packageName>           publish package by name or "all" packages ucom <packageName>              upcom - update, commit - package by name or "all" packages upcom <packageName>             upcom - update, patch, commit - package by name or "all" packages